timschott/timschott.github.io/projects/sbotus.md

 Scalia's opinion incorporates citations, motions towards forthcoming discussions ("As I proceed to discuss") and contains transition words ("And finally,").
 We come to expect these elements appearing in an opinion.

 The back-and-forth style of the oral arguments presents a different rhetorical terrain for the justices.
-Their interolocutions with counsels from the plaintiffs and defendants are a chance for the justices to learn more about specific elements of an argument and gain depth on a case's context.
+Their interlocutions with counsels from the plaintiffs and defendants are a chance for the justices to learn more about specific elements of an argument and gain depth on a case's context.
 This does not square with the content of their actual opinions, which synthesize their knowledge of a case's background and the rights set forth in the Constitution and the various ruling in the court's history.

 By way of example, let's contrast that opinion block some of Scalia's contributions to the [oral arguments](https://api.oyez.org/case_media/oral_argument_audio/20166) of *FEC v.
 Atkins*.